Don’t Let Anyone Talk You Out of Your Position

 Seeds of Doubt

-Yesterday, I had another Saturday, home, resting and healing from a recent accident.
-I had to also watch my youngest nephew for a little more than a few hours.
-I was able to keep him still just for a bit while we watched movies, as he ate snacks and lunch, and he took a nap.
-Thank God because my nephew is one busy toddler, lol!
+Yesterday was another Saturday at home, resting and healing from my recent accident.
+I also had to watch my youngest nephew for a few hours.
+Thankfully, I managed to keep him still for a little while—we watched movies, he snacked, had lunch, and then finally took a nap.
+Thank God, because that little guy is one busy toddler, lol!

-But it was one movie that we watched, moreso myself, that I got another eye opener.
-I have watched this movie several times but this time I got a ping from the Holy Spirit with a word.
+But it was really just one movie that I watched—well, more like I watched it—that gave me another eye-opener.
+I’ve seen this movie several times before, but this time, I felt a clear ping from the Holy Spirit!

 Spoiler Alert below.

-I was watching The Hand That Rocks The Cradle where a pregnant mom gets molested by her doctor.
-She comes forward to expose him, he takes his life and his widow realizes not only is his life over but hers is collapsing also.
-She goes into labor prematurely and the baby doesn’t survive.
-She is in the hospital recovering after such loss of her child and I believe she also had an emergency hysterectomy done.
-She sees the victim of her husband on tv and this is where the grief and anger surfaces as well as the evil wheels get to spinning.
+I was watching The Hand That Rocks The Cradle, where a pregnant mom gets molested by her doctor.
+She comes forward to expose him, he takes his life, and his widow realizes not only is his life over but hers is collapsing also.
+The widow goes into labor prematurely, and the baby doesn’t survive.
+She is in the hospital recovering after such loss of her child, and I believe she also had an emergency hysterectomy done.
+She sees the victim of her husband on tv, and this is where the grief and anger surfaces.
+The evil wheels get to spinning.

 Six months later, the lady, Claire, who was molested by the doctor has given birth to her second child and he is now three months.
 The widow of the doctor, Peyton, meets Claire.
 She is applying for the nanny job and Claire and her husband approves of her.
 Peyton moves in with them to begin her duties.
 They do not know who she is and she is not going to reveal it.